bdargan/techradar/README.md

 Inspired by the ThoughtWorks Tech Radar: http://www.thoughtworks.com/radar/.
 Forked from @bdargan's implementation, after reading the post here http://nealford.com/memeagora/2013/05/28/build_your_own_technology_radar.html

-TODO: Link to real latest SFW technology radar
+The latest radar can be found at http://sfwtechradar.azurewebsites.net/

 This Technology Radar has pretty simple functionality, uses json data source and renders SVG within html.